LilyShenpai/Xornet/README.md

 ![Xornet Logo](https://cdn.discordapp.com/attachments/806300597338767450/840561743804891166/unknown.png)

 # Information
-We are XORNET this is a fun little project started by @Geoxor for people who have servers and don’t have shit to do with them , our goal is to let people use our software to manage their servers!
+We are XORNET this is a fun little project started by @Geoxor for people who have servers and don’t have shit to do with them, our goal is to let people use our software to manage their servers!

 Heres the discord server for you to join https://discord.gg/geoxor